knaw-huc/golden-agents-htr/experiments/README.md

 ## Experiment 13 Results

-(analiticcl 0.4.0)
+*(conducted with analiticcl 0.4.0, input data as described by git tag `exp13` of this repo)*

-Precision, Recall, F1 values are from the "subtotal" column (microaverage) that only considers the classes 'object','person','location','streetname' and 'room'.
+Precision, Recall, F1 values are from the "subtotal" column (microaverage) that only considers the classes 'object','person','location','streetname' and 'room', as those are the only outputted in this batch.
 Full experimental output is in the ``evaluation.exp13*.log`` and ``evaluation.exp13*.tsv`` files.
+Configurations (i.e. exact parameter settings) are in ``nerconfig.exp13*.json``.
+Values in parentheses are stricter and take not just classification, but also normalisation into account.

 ID        | Description                                       | Precision      | Recall        | F1
 ----------|---------------------------------------------------|----------------|---------------|-----